-The Humane Society of Central Arizona welcomes all to help celebrate the grand opening of the new animal shelter, located at 605 W. Wilson Court, just south of Main Street and west of McLane Road.
+The Humane Society of Central Arizona is located at 602 W. Wilson Court, just south of Main Street off McLane Road.